This review was corrected on Apr. 30, 2003.

-Audiences catch a glimpse of male nudity in “Enchanted April" playing at the Belasco Theate, but it’s just a fleeting moment in an otherwise comfortingly harmless comedy.
-Matthew Barber’s adaptation of Elizabeth von Arnim’s novel isn’t particularly subtle or graceful, but it provides the kind of pleasures veteran theatergoers may be starved for.
+Audiences who don’t go to Broadway plays expecting to be confronted with a stage full of naked baseball players can find suitable relief and refreshment at the Belasco Theater.
+Yes, there’s a glimpse of male nudity in “Enchanted April,” but it’s just a fleeting moment in an otherwise comfortingly harmless comedy, the theatrical equivalent of a nice cup of tea sweetened with a generous spoonful of sugar.
+Matthew Barber’s adaptation of Elizabeth von Arnim’s novel isn’t particularly subtle or graceful — nor, really, is Michael Wilson’s often clunky production — but it provides the kind of sentimental pleasures veteran theatergoers may be starved for in these uncertain times.